AndreCNF/florabert/README.md

 ---

-### Personal Updates on Forked Repo: (Removed data links due to low google drive space)
+### Personal Updates on Forked Repo:

+Kindly refer to [`gz_link`](https://github.com/gurveervirk/florabert/tree/main/data/raw/gz_link) for the raw data and links used for data collection and preprocessing as well as the [`research_papers`](https://github.com/gurveervirk/florabert/tree/main/research_papers) for the 26 NAM lines and the references used throughout the project.

 **First module has been completed.
 All data / outputs are under [`data`](https://github.com/gurveervirk/florabert/tree/main/data) or [`models`](https://github.com/gurveervirk/florabert/tree/main/models).
 Moving to Second Module.
 The following steps were essential for this [script](https://github.com/gurveervirk/florabert/blob/main/scripts/0-data-loading-processing/04-process-genex-nam.py).**